Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 • No platform covers your own vehicle damage as a primary policy

-• Grubhub and Instacart offer virtually no driver-side auto coverage
+• Grubhub and Instacart provide virtually no driver-side auto coverage

-• All platform coverage is secondary — your personal insurer must deny first
+• All platform auto coverage is secondary — your personal insurer must deny first

 Farmers logo